 - Intentionally connect standards, assessments, and lessons that integrate science, technology, engineering, math, and the arts

 - Include two or more standards from science, technology, engineering, math, and the arts in your lesson plans and assessments

 - Put inquiry, collaboration, and process-based learning at the heart of your curriculum

 - Leverage the integrity of the arts to create an authentic and meaningful learning environment

-The whole point of STEAM is to inspire inquiry and curiosity; to empower students to ask thought-provoking questions that promote creativity and exploration, especially when it comes to problem-solving.
-With STEAM, no subject (or student) is excluded.
+The whole point of STEAM is to inspire inquiry and curiosity; to empower students to ask thought-provoking questions that promote creativity and exploration, and to connect their problem-solving to real-world solutions.
+With STEAM, no subject, or student, is excluded.

-STEAM in Education IS the Future
+STEAM Education IS the Future

 And students can do exactly that with high-quality STEAM education.